ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: readme.html and wp-config-sample.php are no longer scanned for changes due to differences between languages (malware signatures still run).
 * Improvement: When the license status changes, it now triggers a fresh pull of the WAF rules.
 * Improvement: Added dedicated messaging for leftover WordPress core files that were not fully removed during upgrade.
-* Improvement: Improved labeling in Live Traffic for hits blocked by the real-time IP blacklist.
+* Improvement: Improved labeling in Live Traffic for hits blocked by the real-time IP blocklist.
 * Improvement: Added forced wrapping to the file paths in the activity report email to avoid scroll bar overlap making them unreadable.
 * Improvement: Updated the bundled GeoIP database.
 * Improvement: Updated the bundled browscap database.